Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 Marilyn Times Five is a film that Norma Jeane, Andrew Warhola, and Eugene Kornman might have appreciated as Conner captured something about the force of will and the intense creative energy required to create a persona and its fully fleshed realization for the benefit of a camera that captures only fractions of seconds.
 Marilyn Time Five explores those fractions of a second for 14 minutes.
 By the fifth cycle of Conner’s work, The Apple Knockers and Coke becomes a documentary about the making of that film, as the work is used to deconstruct itself.
 Conner’s distant, repetitive, formal approach to the content, that mirrors the seriality of many of Warhol’s paintings, allows us the luxury to reflect and ask, along with Conner: Who was this individual?
 Who are we even talking about?
 Arline Hunter?
 Marilyn Monroe?
 Norma Jeane?
 The question must ultimately remain unanswered, as the unique qualities that constitute a persona prove elusive.
 Identity is everywhere at stake, present at all times, difficult to locate, and nowhere the same.
 In Marilyn Times Five, film conventions that were already camp in 1968, and crazy adolescent sexual desire find themselves rolling around on the floor – something that often happened in Conner’s best work.
 Cinema-verite, pornography, Hollywood films, home movies, biography and meta-fiction meet and fuse, locked together in an endless recurring loop from which there is no return.

 The answer is to be found in photography: riots, police beatings, insane asylums, car accidents, disasters - and then the stars: Jackie Kennedy mourning her husband at his funeral, Ronald Reagan advertising Van Heusen shirts, Chairman Mao posing for his official state portrait - film stars role playing in Hollywood: Elvis Presley in Flaming Star, Elizabeth Taylor in Cleopatra, Bela Lugosi in Dracula, Marilyn Monroe in Niagara… In Warhol our mythologies come home to roost.
 The images are sometimes repeated on the same canvas in the most perfunctory way or in a diptych placed next to another canvas with nothing on it but a flat, impersonal, monochromatic surface of paint, so thin the surface of the canvas is plainly visible.
 The “empty” canvas seems to add insult to injury as it, of course, is equal to one that is “full” of images repeated ad infinitum ad absurdum.
-This repetitive absurdity, this methodical refusal, this slap-in-the-face, is the heart of his work and it is what makes it contemporary for us at the beginning of the millennium in ways that other works from the same period are not.
+This preposterous repetition, this methodical refusal, this slap-in-the-face, is the heart of his work and it is what makes it contemporary for us at the beginning of the millennium in ways that other works from the same period are not.
 Nevertheless Warhol shared with other pop artists that duality of criticism and idol-worship that was the central nervous system of their best work.
 He was poker faced to the end.
 As Albert Camus, a contemporary of Warhol’s in the 1950’s, put it, “It is always easy to be logical.
 It is almost impossible to be logical to the bitter end.”
 Warhol was logical to the bitter end.
-This paradox suggests a world, that we now inhabit as a matter of course, of mass spectacle, simulations, electronic image consumption/disposability and entertainment culture.
+This paradox suggests a world, that we now inhabit as a matter of course, of mass spectacle, simulations, image consumption, electronic disposability and entertainment culture.
 It is a world that Andy Warhol and Marilyn Monroe understood very well as they were master players who were there at the beginning in the postwar era, and what they have to say can tell us a great deal about where we are now and where we might be headed.

 ©George Porcari 2015